nimaid/GLaDOS-TTS/README.md

 ## From The Command Line
 <p align="center"><img src="tts_command.png" alt="Interactive Console Splash Screen"/></p>

+You can get this a portable `.exe` file for Windows [here](https://github.com/nimaid/GLaDOS-TTS/releases/latest/download/speak.exe).

 This has to load the models every single time it runs, so it can be a bit slow.